Kieron Conway: Professional career

 His final fight of 2020 was originally scheduled to be against Olympic bronze medallist Souleymane Cissokho on 12 December at The SSE Arena in London, with the bout serving as part of the undercard for Anthony Joshua vs. Kubrat Pulev.
 However, after Cissokho withdrew from the bout due to "administrative issues", Macaulay McGowan was brought in as a late replacement.
 With the event being televised live on Sky Sports Box Office in the UK and Ireland, and streamed live on DAZN in more than 200 countries, Conway knocked McGowan to the canvas in the eighth round en route to a shutout UD victory over ten rounds.
 Two judges scored the bout 100–89 and the third scored it 100–90.

+Conway fought Linus Udofia for the vacant WBA Intercontinental title at Sheffield Arena on 7 October 2023.
+He won when the referee stopped the bout at the start of the sixth round on the advice of the ringside doctor due to one of his opponent's eyes being swollen shut.

+On 15 July 2024 in Osaka, Japan, he defeated Ainiwaer Yilixiati by TKO in the seventh round of their quarter-final bout at Prizefighter 2024.

+Conway claimed the vacant Commonwealth middleweight title via a split decision win over Ryan Kelly at Resort World Arena in Birmingham on 30 November 2024.

+He made the first defense of his championship against Gerome Warburton at the Copper Box Arena in London on 17 May 2025, with the vacant British middleweight title also on the line.
+Conway won by stoppage in the fourth round.

+Conway defended titles against George Liddard at York Hall in London on 17 October 2025.
+He lost by stoppage in the 10th round when his corner threw in the towel, having seen their fighter knocked to the canvas in the previous round and then faced with a series of unanswered blows.